Removing the steering wheel

 The steering wheel mounting nut must be screwed back onto the shaft to avoid injury when the wheel suddenly separates from the steering shaft.

-Finally unscrew the nut only after you have moved the wheel.
+Finally unscrew the nut only after you move off wheel.

-By a sharp blow of the hands along the axis of the steering shaft, knock the steering wheel off the splines of the tailpiece shaft.
+With a sharp blow of the hands along the axis of the steering shaft, knock the steering wheel off the splines of the shaft tail.

 Completely unscrew the mounting nut and remove the steering wheel.